Solanum: Species having the common name "nightshade"

-Solanum species are used as food plants by the larvae of some Lepidoptera species (butterflies and moths) – see list of Lepidoptera that feed on Solanum.

-Systematics
+Taxonomy

 The genus was established by Carl Linnaeus in 1753.
 Its subdivision has always been problematic, but slowly some sort of consensus is being achieved.

 The following list is a provisional lineup of the genus' traditional subdivisions, together with some notable species.
 Many of the subgenera and sections might not be valid; they are used here provisionally as the phylogeny of this genus is not fully resolved yet and many species have not been reevaluated.

 Cladistic analyses of DNA sequence data suggest that the present subdivisions and rankings are largely invalid.
 Far more subgenera would seem to warrant recognition, with Leptostemonum being the only one that can at present be clearly subdivided into sections.
 Notably, it includes as a major lineage several members of the traditional sections Cyphomandropsis and the old genus Cyphomandra.